jnwatson/py-lmdb/docs/index.rst

 Named databases require the `max_dbs=` parameter to be provided when calling :py:func:`lmdb.open` or :py:class:`lmdb.Environment`.
-This must be done by the first process or thread opening the environment, as it is used to allocate resources kept in shared memory.
+This must be done by the first process or thread opening the environment.

 Once a correctly configured :py:class:`Environment` is created, new named databases may be created via :py:meth:`Environment.open_db`.